Follow Along on SkillCat: "Wiring Diagrams" Course!

 How to Read a Ladder Diagram

-Recall that there are three parts to the line side of the ladder diagram:
+Remember that there are three parts to the line side of the ladder wiring diagram: L1, rungs, and L2.

-Recall that symbols on the same rung of the ladder diagram are part of the same circuit.
+Symbols on the same rung of the ladder diagram are connections on the same circuit.
 For example, look at the ladder diagram in the image to the right.
 You can see that the compressor and compressor contactor are on the same rung of the line side of the diagram.

 A diagram